vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 be a matter of satisfaction to me ; for I know, that if the Jury are not unanimous in England, another trial takes place.
-It is not so here, but it would be a moral support upon which I would rely with great satis- faction.
-I appeal to you, not for myself, but in the interest of the cause which I have the honour to re- present.
-It is the cause that is sacred and I doubt not, gentlemen, that He, before whom all of us will have to stand one day and render an account of our actions will inspire you with the courage of 3'our con- victions and help you in arriving at a right decision on the issue involved in this case."
+It is not so here, but it would be a moral support upon which I would rely with great satis###faction.
+I appeal to you, not for myself, but in the interest of the cause which I have the honour to re###present.
+It is the cause that is sacred and I doubt not, gentlemen, that He, before whom all of us will have to stand one day and render an account of our actions will inspire you with the courage of 3'our con###victions and help you in arriving at a right decision on the issue involved in this case."

 It is impossible to adequately summarize the whole